 One of the many things we love about The Beauty Chef's inner beauty range is just how easy it is to incorporate into our daily routine.
-No matter how busy you get, you can't possibly not have time to mix in a spoonful or 2 of powder into a glass of water!
+No matter how busy you get, you can't possibly not have time to mix in a spoonful of powder into a glass of water!

 When we do get the chance though, we love experimenting with ways to use our favourite inner beauty powders.
 Normally, we follow up our gym sessions with a smoothie mixed with the certified organic and vegan BODY, to give our protein and nutrient intake a boost.
 On weekends, we try our hand at yummy raw desserts (this one here does require a little bit of heating though).